anaraven/best-practices/slides/best-practices.md

 This leads to _Impostor Syndrome_

+**Solution:** Look at your journal and _reflect_ on how much have you learned in the last year

 ## We don't know that we don't know
+> "Incompetent, and unaware of it"

 This is the Dunning-Kruger effect

-> "Incompetent, and unaware of it"

-## We are bad at estimating the complexity of projects
-We think that we can finish a project in less time that it will really take
+It is hard to improve if we don't know we are bad

+Be open to criticism of your work

+**You are not your work**

 ## First idea: {.good .center .level1}
 :::{.Huge}